dwendrich/monolog-config/README.md

 ], $cacheConfig['config_cache_path']);
 ```
 In case you implement a zend-framework application, add `MonologConfig` key to `config/modules.config.php` or
-`config/application.config.php` respectively.
+the modules section in `config/application.config.php` respectively.

 ## Usage
 ### Logger configuration
 To configure a logger you simply add a key into the `monolog` config section below the `logger` key.

-For example, a logger with the key `Application\Log` can be configured like this:
+For example, a logger with the key `Application\Log` can be set up like this:
 ```php
 return [
     'monolog' => [